The Malt Maniacs Manifesto – “The next 15 years”

 Membership of the ‘certified’ Malt Maniacs is by invitation and is predicated on the requirement that each member make regular contributions to Malt Maniacs.net and/or our internal discussions.

-How does one acquire such a coveted invitation?
-At the end of each year our committee discuss the possibility of inviting new members.
-They base their discussions around the added value that a prospective member could bring to the collective.
+How does one acquire such an invitation?
+At the end of each year we discuss the possibility of inviting new members.
+We base our discussions around the added value that a prospective member could bring to the collective.
 Existing members may suggest a new prospect and we will also review any E-Pistles (articles) submitted during the year by guest writers (foreign correspondents).
-If any show enough promise they may receive that coveted invitation.
+If any show enough promise they may receive that invitation.

 We have a balance among countries represented so as to maintain an international organisation.
 The Malt Maniacs is a relatively small group of enthusiasts with around 30 certified members and we believe this is an optimum number which includes malt whisky lovers in Europe, Asia, Africa, Australia and North America among its members – and hopes to welcome members in South America one day.